Meet your Pacers for

 Gay P. - 2:30 pacer

 Gay started running as a little girl and hasn't stopped since!
-In 2012 alone, she competed in twenty-two races.
-She already has six half marathons as well as Grandma's Marathon along Lake Superior lined up for Spring 2013.
-She is looking forward to pacing Waddell & Reed in Fall 2013 as well!
+In 2012 alone, she competed in twenty-three races.
+She's already run or paced nine half marathons and two full marathons in 2013.
 Her personal goal nowadays is to encourage others to exercise and eat healthy.
 As an internal medicine physician, it's part of her job, but she enjoys taking it outside of the office and running alongside those wanting to finish their first race or set a new PR.
-Her SmartPace strategy includes warming up in the first two miles, taking advantage of downhills and walking through aid stations.
-She's excited to help you achieve your own personal goals!
+Her SmartPace strategy includes warming up in the first two miles, taking advantage of downhills and using even effort on the uphills.
+The trails are her first love, and on most Sundays you'll find her running the rugged trails of Landahl.
+Look for the braids!

 Karina S. - 2:30 pacer